Asher Y. Rosinger

 - PI (Status: Recommended for funding), 09/2019–2022

-- Healthy houses, healthy communities: improving water management to enhance health outcomes and global security.
+- Water (In)Security: Health Impacts and Drinking Water Wells in Pennsylvania.
 Center for Security and Education Research, Penn State University

 Selected Media coverage of Dr. Rosinger's research: